How to Read a Research Table

-You may want to see more detail about a study than is given in the summary table.
+You may want more detail about a study than is given in the summary table.
 To help you find this information, the references for all the studies in a table are listed below the table.

 For some abstracts, PubMed also has links to the full text articles.
 Most medical journals have websites and offer their articles either for free or for a fee.

-If you live near a university with a medical or public health school, you may be able to go to the school’s medical library to get a copy of an article.
+If you live near a university with a medical school or public health school, you may be able to go to the school’s medical library to get a copy of an article.
 Local public libraries may not carry medical journals, but they may be able to find a copy of an article from another source.